npm/cli/docs/content/configuring-npm/package-json.md

 "cpu" : [ "x64", "ia32" ]
 ```

-Like the `os` option, you can also blacklist architectures:
+Like the `os` option, you can also denylist architectures:

 ```json
 "cpu" : [ "!arm", "!mips" ]